-281. Publication is an important tool in promoting the transparency of the Central Bank's enforcement decision-making processes.
+262. Publication is an important tool in promoting the transparency of the Central Bank's enforcement decision-making processes.
 It informs the general public as well as the market, and helps to maximise the deterrent and educational effect of enforcement action.
-The Central Bank expects that a public notice will be issued at the conclusion of all inquiries.
+The Central Bank expects that a public statement will be issued in all cases where a finding is made at inquiry that a Subject has committed a prescribed contravention and/or a decision is made to impose a sanction on a Subject.